Tiagohbello/loomi_hub/README.md

 - Pillow

 ## How to Run the Project?
-- git clone
+- Run the command: `git clone`
-- pip install -r requirements.txt
+- Run the command: `pip install -r requirements.txt`
 - Configure your PostgreSQL database
 - Add the required environment variables
 - Run the command: `daphne loomi_hub.asgi:application`